mattbierner/blog.mattbierner.com/_posts/2014-01-24-zippering-n-ary-ordered-trees-in-neith.md

 * Support lazily generated, potentially infinite trees.

 ## Problem With Standard Neith Zippers
-The core Neith zipper has no concept of edges, but as the full binary tree zipper previous presented demonstrates, it is still fully possible to define and use zippers on trees without considering edges:
+The core Neith zipper has no concept of edges, but as the full binary tree zipper previously presented demonstrates, it is still fully possible to define and use zippers on trees without considering edges:

 ```js
 var Binary = declare(null, ['value', 'left', 'right']);